LLNL/raja-suite-tutorial/lessons/01/README.md

 RAJA and Umpire use BLT and CMake as their build systems, and we recommend them for other applications, like this tutorial!
 CMake uses information in a set of CMakeLists.txt to generate files to build your project.
-In this case, we will be using the `make` program to actual compile everything.
+In this case, we will be using the `make` program to actually compile everything.

 BLT provides a set of CMake macros that make it easy to write CMake code for HPC applications targetting multiple hardware architectures.